markflemingtennis/tennis-blog/content/posts/sport-psychology.md

 ## Positive Attitude

+* Attitude in tennis is the manner an individual thinks, believes, or feels about the game and their tennis ability.

+* Attitudes can ultimately reflect the way a player behaves in the competitive environment and their level of play in the game.

+* The player with the positive attitude has an affection toward tennis, believes in themselves, and has a willingness to demonstrate an effort to become the best player they are capable of becoming.

+## Fun

 2\.
 Leadership (Don't tryout, standout" - anonymous)

 (- Don't go where the path leads, but where there is